abisheksethu/opencl-implementation/README.md

 * ocl-icd 2.2.10 (available only when compiled from source)
 * To build software package: cmake-3.7
 * other dependencies like libz-dev, libffi-dev, autoconf, libtool, ruby1.8-dev, libtinfo-dev
+* Timing and Profiling information using PAPI and XLWT

 Reference wiki page: <a href="https://github.com/umaurmi/OPENCL_EXAMPLES_ZEDBOARD/wiki/Installing-POCL-dependencies-on-Ubuntu-linux-based-targets" target="_blank">Installing-POCL-dependencies-on-Ubuntu-linux-based-targets</a>